petlund/saron/README.md

 - Set session time out to one hour.
 Saron-gui has a 30 minutes time out

 ## Application
-- Saron must be installed direct under web_root/wordpress/
+- Add the Saron app to web-root
 - Rename config_template.php to config.php.
 Update config.php with the database connection information
-- Add path to (TCPDF, /wordpress/wp-load.php)
-- Session time i set to 30 min (1800000 ms) in /wordpress/saron/saron/util/util.js.
-In the future this property should be moved to a better place...
+-- There a lot of paths to set.
+-- You need to set up a htaccess-file adding the path to config.php
+- The application use aes encrypt.
+Therefor you need a certificate for encryption.
+-- The path to server.key sets in config.php